acmsnu/2022/README.md

 - You're done!
 You've successfully created a pull request.
 You can now wait for your pull request to be reviewed and merged by one of ACM's team members.

 ## Congratulations!
-You have successfully created your first pull request!
+You have successfully created your first open source contribution! 🥳